 In addition to erroneous data records due to a lack of updates, repeated checks in the tax codes reveal another weakness or inaccuracy.
 The “EU VAT Rates Database”, published in September, only knows the first eight digits of the tax codes’ regular ten to eleven digits.
 As a result, merchants receive incorrect information that can result in additional or reduced payments to the tax authorities: For example, the ingredients of a product may require the application of the reduced VAT rate.
 This detailed information is usually assigned following the eighth digit in the tax code.

 ECOFIN Council discusses making the application of reduced VAT rates more flexible for member states

-The EU VAT system is highly complex: children’s clothing is reduced in Luxembourg, fruit juice in Poland; red wine is reduced in Portugal, milk in Germany.
+The EU VAT system is highly complex: children’s clothing is reduced in Luxembourg, fruit juice in Poland, red wine is reduced in Portugal, and milk in Germany.
 At its meeting on 18 June, the ECOFIN Council discussed further guidelines for reforming VAT rates.
 Among other things, the proposals ask for more flexibility and equality for the member states to apply reduced VAT rates.
 A further increase in country-specific rules is to be expected.

 „With eClear’s VATRules updates or temporary changes are automatically taken into account.“

 VATRules: eClear database with 800,000 up-to-date tax codes

 “eClear’s VATRules simplifies this process,” says Annett Schaberich, syndic tax advisor and Vice President Tax Compliance at eClear.
 “With the database, merchants always use the current applicable VAT rates when calculating product prices.
 Updates or temporary changes are automatically considered.
 VATRules minimises costs and time as corrections are significantly reduced.”